0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 ```

 * Youtube: [Arrival - Basic](https://youtu.be/h-8T3fzy9D4)
-	* As you can see in the video, I did execute this behavior perfectly - the first time the agents approach the target they do not slow down and come to a stop only once they've reached the target
+	* As you can see in the video, I did not execute this behavior perfectly - the first time the agents approach the target they do not slow down and come to a stop only once they've reached the target
 	* As the agents repeat this behavior, they begin to slow down and stop before reaching the target
 * Youtube: [Arrival - Moving the Target](https://youtu.be/opaS4oHdhT8)
 	* This video shows how the agents arrival behavior changes when the target is moved